cgrindel/bazel-starlib/release/README.md

 # Release Process for Bazel-Starlib

 The release process for this repository is implemented using GitHub Actions and the [bzlrelease macros](/doc/bzlrelease/README.md).
-This document describes how to create a release followed by an overview of how the release process works.
+This document describes how to create a release.

 ## How to Create a Release